-My own position is that the realistic democratic punishment 184 is carried out by a special combination of all three approaches.

-At first, all three are running mostly "parallel".
-The reason is 185 they exist in three different worlds, the world of societies, of ethics and of free actors, and they approach three different parts of a human being, "body, spirit and soul".

-In light of this humane trinity of "body, spirit and soul" there 186 are the following approaches.

-(1) "Physical approach".
+- 184 My own position is that the realistic democratic punishment is carried out by a special combination of all three approaches. - 185 At first, all three are running mostly "parallel".
+The reason is they exist in three different worlds, the world of societies, of ethics and of free actors, and they approach three different parts of a human being, "body, spirit and soul".
+130 - 186 In light of this humane trinity of "body, spirit and soul" there are the following approaches. - (1) "Physical approach".
 Punishment is done freely (brutal, tyrannical, as well as scientific and utilitarian punishment).
-It is the incarceration.

-impulsive though it usually is, seems to be deterrable by legal sanctions, even though it is not specifically by the rarely imposed death penalty".
+It is the incarceration. - (2) "Ethical approach".
+Punishment is done fairly (for peers), too.
+This is the oral accusation and oral condemnation combined with the expectation to accept individual guilt.
+Even plea bargaining or deals are part of that communicative side of prosecution and trial.
+Added to this, are the registration and the whole social labeling an aspect of imprisonment.